EmmanuelRE8/Maps-Vis/README.md

 ---

 ## ⚡ Notes
-- Screenshots are for portfolio purposes (no sensitive data).
+- Visualizations are shown for portfolio purposes (anonymized where required).
-- Code references point to the original implementation files included in this repo.
+- My contribution focused on **data administration, preparation, and back-end support** for powering these visualizations.